HarrisonAllen/pebble-watchface-generator/README.md

 * Takes in a string of the watch info json
     * Includes background image (base64), fonts (base64), and all of the watch data
     * When running the script manually it accepts a json filename
+* Takes in a bytestream of a template .pbw
 * Generates a pbpack containing all of the resources and data
 * Generates all files for functioning watchface (app info, then for each platform: pbpack, manifest, app binary)
 * Zips them all up into a pbw